0p3r4t0r/CV_Templates/easyCV/README.md

 # EasyCover
 -------------------------
 -------------------------
 This cover letter is also intended to be easy to use, and is formatted like the CV.
-There are two sectors: header and a main.
+There are two sectors: header and main.

 ### Header